-- The first two statements are District-wide financial statements that provide both short-term and long-term information about the District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the District-wide notes to financial statements. - The governmental funds statements tell how basic services like instruction and support services were financed in the short-term as well as what remains for future spending. - Fiduciary funds statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others.
+- The first two statements are District-wide financial statements that provide both short-term and longterm information about the District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the District-wide notes to financial statements. - The governmental funds statements tell how basic services like instruction and support services were financed in the short-term as well as what remains for future spending.